okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-authz-server/main/index.md

 - Client ID
 - A valid Redirect URI

-Once you have an OpenID Connect application set up, and a user assigned to it, you can try the authentication flow.
+After you have an OpenID Connect application set up, and a user assigned to it, you can try the authentication flow.

 First, you need the authorization server's authorization endpoint, which you can retrieve using the server's Metadata URI: `https://{yourOktaDomain}/oauth2/{authorizationServerId}/.well-known/openid-configuration`.